LucienBrule/gpu-scoring-tool/.junie/guidelines.md

 - Include headers in all CSV outputs
 - Validate column alignment and data types before writing files
 - Prefer structured directories over flat file organization
+- Do not pollute the repo root with temporary output files; use a dedicated directory (e.g., `tmp/output/`) for testing CLI commands

 ---